N0rz3/GitSint/README.md

 *I invite you to read this guide which will explain how to protect your personal data on GitHub. [(DOC)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/removing-sensitive-data-from-a-repository)*

+### Contributions
+Make a [pull request](https://github.com/N0rz3/GitSint/pulls) with all the details needed to contribute to the chat work 😺

 ### **✔️ / ❌ Rules**

 **this tool was designed for educational purposes only and is not intended for any mischievous use, I am not responsible for its use.**